Heliodex/FA-Software-Development/WBP/src/pages/membership/index.md

 ### 2. Ewan Fraser &ndash; Midfield

-The tireless engine of the team, Ewan’s stamina is legendary.
+The tireless engine of the team, Ewan's stamina is legendary.
 When he's not stealing possession, he's assisting goals and barking orders.
 A true midfield general.

 ### 3. Ruaridh Grant &ndash; Defender